Trump Appears to Revive Hopes for Singapore Summit with North Korean Leader Kim Jong Un

 Moon said on Sunday: “Our journey to the complete denuclearization of the Korean Peninsula and a permanent peace agreement cannot be stopped, and we have decided to cooperate closely.”

-Moon also suggested a US-North Korean hotline could be opened in future.
+Moon also suggested a US-North Korean hotline could be opened in future, and possibly a three-way hotline with South Korea, though he said a trilateral summit should be held first.

+“I hope if the NK-US summit is successful, through the three-way summit, we can declare the end of the war,” Moon said.

 In a statement Sunday released before Moon spoke, North Korean state media said the meeting took place “all of a sudden.”